tikyau/CoreMinder-CaaPCognitiveAscendPlus/2017-03-30-CoreMinderCaaP.md

 ![Here's the architecture diagram]({{site.baseurl}}/images/CoreMinderImages/HighLevelArchDigitalFormat.JPG)

-Existing [**CoreMinder Chat Management**](http://www.coreminder.com/chat.html) provide Sale Agent a web user interface to monitor and follow up customer enquires thru an CRM Web Gateway connecting to a backend Dynamic CRM, both running on premises.
+The [**CoreMinder Chat Management**](http://www.coreminder.com/chat.html) provide Sale Agent a web user interface to monitor and follow up customer enquires thru an CRM Web Gateway connecting to a backend Dynamic CRM, both running on premises.
 (Refer to Existing 1 & 2 above diagram)

 To preserve their existing close customer engagement experience, the chat bot will use LUIS for natural language experience.
 And we'll also use QnAmaker for most common FAQ handling.
 For this solution, we'll focus on the Webchat and can be extended to other Social Channels e.g. Facebook Messenger etc. which offer from the Bot Framework.
 When user like to raise a query, they can use the Bot embedded in the E-Commerce site instead of email now, and here're the flow:

-Step 0: We can identify the user if they've logon to the E-commerce portal.
+ - Step 0: We can identify the user if they've logon to the E-commerce portal.

-Step 1 & 2: We'll get into whether the query should handle by CRM or FAQ Bot later.
+ - Step 1 & 2: We'll get into whether the query should handle by CRM or FAQ Bot later.
 For now, assuming the query is handled by the CRM Bot

-Step 3: LUIS will able to detect the query intent and route to the appropriate CRM Azure Functions which can be a simple order status query or create a new support case to CRM.
+ -Step 3: LUIS will able to detect the query intent and route to the appropriate CRM Azure Functions which can be a simple order status query or create a new support case to CRM.

-Step 4: We will need to migrate their existing CRM Web API that using Dynamic CRM's low-level interaction and wrapper methods running on premises that handle the CRM communication for the Bot/CRM connection to Azure Function.
+ -Step 4: We will need to migrate their existing CRM Web API that using Dynamic CRM's low-level interaction and wrapper methods running on premises that handle the CRM communication for the Bot/CRM connection to Azure Function.

-Step 5: If the case is CRM Bot creating a new support case from end user, the Sale Agent will then handle the new case as is existing.
+ -Step 5: If the case is CRM Bot creating a new support case from end user, the Sale Agent will then handle the new case as is existing.

 Technical Delivery